-UNOS has received questions about how to report CLAD and RAS from several transplant programs which prompted the Committee to discuss this issue.
-The Lung Subcommittee (Subcommittee) discussed this potential project idea during a breakout session during the fall 2016 in-person meeting and was supportive of pursuing it because improving outcomes for lung transplant recipients is a priority in the lung transplant community.
+UNOS has received questions about how to report CLAD and RAS from several transplant programs, which prompted the Committee to discuss this issue.
+The Lung Committee (Committee) was supportive of pursuing it because improving outcomes for lung transplant recipients is a priority in the lung transplant community.
 Finally, collecting better data can better inform future policy.

-The Subcommittee discussed potential barriers to pursuing this project.
+The Committee discussed potential barriers to pursuing this project.
 Data collection projects are scrutinized to ensure they align with the OPTN Principles of Data Collection and there is sound justification to imposing additional administrative burden on members.
 Additional data reporting can be burdensome to members if data is difficult to obtain or if the data elements require some level of interpretation by a coordinator.
 In addition, members are sensitive to the amount of time coordinators spend on data entry.
-Another concern the Subcommittee anticipated was whether the data could be found elsewhere (e.g. in literature).
+Another concern the Committee anticipated was whether the data could be found elsewhere (e.g. in literature).
 However, the CLAD nomenclature is relatively recent so information is somewhat limited.
-Finally, the Subcommittee discussed potentially expanding the project scope to include evaluating and potentially changing the acute lung rejection fields on the TRF.
+Finally, the Committee discussed potentially expanding the project scope to include evaluating and potentially changing the acute lung rejection fields on the TRF.
 These fields can be as vague and incomplete as the chronic lung rejection data fields.
-If the scope of the project was expanded, this project may take longer than anticipated to complete.
+If the scope of the project expanded, this project may have taken longer than anticipated to complete.
 The programming cost was already projected to be significant, so cost/benefit was considered.
-The Subcommittee ultimately decided to prioritize changing the acute rejection fields with other Committee project ideas at a later time.
+The Committee ultimately decided to prioritize changing the acute rejection fields with other Committee project ideas at a later time.

-The Subcommittee collaborated with the Scientific Registry of Transplant Recipients (SRTR) and the OPTN/UNOS Data Advisory Committee (DAC) during the development of the proposed data fields.
+The Committee collaborated with the Scientific Registry of Transplant Recipients (SRTR) and the OPTN/UNOS Data Advisory Committee (DAC) during the development of the proposed data fields.
 The SRTR provided insight into how data could be used for outcomes research, in addition to the aforementioned goals of the project.
-The Subcommittee sought the DAC's input about the data elements proposed and it endorsed the Subcommittee's due diligence in vetting those elements against the OPTN's Principles of Data Collection.
+The Committee sought the DAC's input about the data elements proposed and it endorsed the Committee's due diligence in vetting those elements against the OPTN's Principles of Data Collection.